The Question

 The viewport showed the dark.
 The belt.
 The scattered points of light that were rocks and stations and habs and ships.
 Each one a place where people lived inside machines, maintained by people who did what they could with what they had.
 The Paran was between them, in the dark, in the gap.

 The call report was filed.
 One line for Nika Vasik.
 The growth charts were in Mirin’s drawer, fourteen curves on paper, plotted in colored ink.
 The filters were holding at forty-six percent.
-Fen Vasik was carrying conduit through a corridor his daughter had walked through.
+Fen Vasik was guiding conduit through a corridor his daughter had moved through.
 Breck was welding.
 Koss was running the station the way her grandmother had built it: with what she had, for as long as it lasted.

 “What would happen if we stopped?”